-Grant Application Due Date: April 1, 2014
+Grant Application Due Date: September 30, 2014 (11:59 PM CDT)

-Anticipated "Intent to Award" announcements: No later than June 2, 2014
+Anticipated "Intent to Award" announcements: Within 60 days from Grant Application due date

-Eligibility: Each application must include training for individuals in construction trades and other related occupations.
+Eligibility: Each application must include training for individuals in construction trades and related occupations.
 The applicant must have at least one Wisconsin location.
 Applications may include one or more partners, including local or regional economic development organizations, workforce development boards, and post-secondary educational institutions or private training providers.
 The Applicant may be any one of the above listed organizations in this subsection and must designate a fiscal agent in the application.